OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID1.md

 In addition to the requirements outlined in Open Banking Brasil security provisions the Authorization Server

-1. shall only issue refresh tokens when linked to active and valid consent;
+1. shall only issue tokens on presentation of a refresh token when the consent resource the refresh token is bound to is active and valid;
 2. shall only share access to resources when presented with an access token linked to an active and valid consent;
 3. shall revoke refresh tokens and where practicable access tokens when the linked Consent Resource is deleted;
 4. shall ensure Access Tokens are issued with sufficient scope necessary for access to data specified in the Permissions element of a linked Consent Resource object;